-You will also read and respond to the writing of others, take quizzes, participate in peer group workshops, write drafts, and complete other assigned work.
+In addition to writing essays and major projects, you will read and respond to the writing of others (both professional writers and your classmates).
+You will complete grammar assignments, take quizzes on reading, writing, grammar, etc., participate in peer group workshops, write drafts, and complete other assigned work.
 Failure to participate in or satisfactorily complete any significant portion of this work is serious enough to result in an F for the course.